catalyst-cloud/catalystcloud-docs/source/alarm/overview.rst

 Router
 ------

-Note that the following meters are only available from routers that are connected to the public internet.
+Note that the following meters are only available from routers that are connected to the public Internet.

 * `traffic.outbound.international` - Outbound International Traffic(Bytes)
 * `traffic.inbound.international` - Inbound International Traffic (Bytes)